builtbywilldev/builtbywill-mini-project/README.md

 ## 🚧 Project Status

-`[█████░░░░░░] 50%` – HTML structure and core CSS complete.
-Responsive design coming next.
+`[███████████] 100%` – this mini project has been completed.
+I cannot wait to see what I can do in a month!

 ---

 ## 📁 What This Project Includes
-- `index.html`: Complete structural layout
+- `index.html`: Complete structural layout using semantic HTML
 - `style.css`: Styling with Flexbox, spacing, typography, and color themes
-- Responsive layout structure in progress
+- Media queries for mobile responsiveness
 - Sectional design: About, Discord, Contact
 - Basic form setup with inputs and textarea